 Shih Tzu Puppies for Sale

-Learn More about Shih Tzu Puppies
+Learn More about Shih Tzu Puppies for Sale

 Pronounced (sheed zoo) hearty, lively, and full of love, the Shih Tzu has stolen hearts for thousands of generations!
 The AKA categorizes the Shih Tzu as a Toy dog with a noble stance-head high and tail curled over the back.
 Shi Tzu is a brachycephalic breed, which means the snout and face are compressed, giving them a cute, smooshed appearance.
 Shih Tzu stands 9-10 inches tall at the shoulders and can weigh somewhere between 9-16 pounds.
 The breeds' hallmark is their long, regal, flowing double-coat.
 The hair may have a slight wave to it.
 Shih Tzu comes in various colors combinations, making them a unique and beautiful breed.
 They may also come with white, tan, black, or black mask markings.